carolpiniproc/QAChallenge2019Dec/README.md

-# **Welcome to the CI&T QA's Challenge**
+# **Welcome to the QA's Challenge**
 Hey there!
 We are very proud to have you here!

-At first, congratulations to be elected for this challenge.
+At first, congratulations to be selected for this challenge.
 It's important to mention that we have created this project to assess your level of comprehension in software testing and automation.
 Keep in mind that our evaluation goes beyond the 'working code'.
 We want to see how well you organize yourself, your code and your time.

 Important notes: